forfudan/MojoMiji/src/docs/advanced/ownership.md

 If there is only one variable and one value, then we do not need ownership, naturally.
 We need ownership only when several variables are involved and they may intend to access the same value.
 In this case, we need to understand four possible statuses of ownership when there are more than one variable, namely:

 - **isolated**: each variable owns its own value.
+It can be created by a copy of the value or the `owned` keyword.
 - **pointed**: one variable owns a value, while another variable is a safe pointer to the value.
+It can be created by the `Pointer` type.
 - **aliased**: one variable owns a value, while another variable is an alias of the first variable.
+It can be created by the `read` or `mut` keyword in the sub-function scope.
+From v25.4, it can also be created by the `ref` keyword in the local scope.
 - **unsafely pointed**: one variable is an unsafe pointer to the address of a value, but does not track the status of the owner of the value.
+It can be created by the `UnsafePointer` type.

 In some documents or discussions, a "reference" can either mean a pointer or an alias, depending on the context.
 This may lead to confusion, especially for beginners.
 In this Miji, **I will try to avoid using the term "reference" unless it can be applied to both pointers and aliases**.
 In all other cases, I will use explicitly the term "pointer" for a safe pointer and the term "alias" for an alias.